tejohnso/bigquery-data-converter/README.md

 Note that the current row limit is 1000

 ### Usage
 Requires *gapi.client* library (eg: [google-client-loader](https://elements.polymer-project.org/elements/google-apis)).
 See the test section for a working example.
-The element will emit event *new-data* when the data has been converted.
+The element will emit event *new-data* when the data has been converted and will check for new data whenever any of the target elements change (see the *attributes* section below).

 #### Attributes
 Attribute Name | Description | Default